Hermitter/chacin.dev/posts/cross-compiling-rust-for-the-raspberry-pi/post.md

 # Getting Started

-> If you want to automate this process with Docker, take a look at [Rust Cross](https://github.com/japaric/rust-cross)!
+> If you want to automate this process with Docker, take a look at [cross](https://github.com/rust-embedded/cross)!

 This guide covers how to set up your linux computer to `compile`, `upload`, and `run` a Rust binary on your Raspberry Pi.
 In order to do this, you'll need to: